Skip to main content

 }

-Pick a brand hue with the OKLCH picker, then sweep through --primary, --primary-foreground, --accent, --ring, and --chart-{1..5}. shadcn/ui components consume these tokens by name, so a single edit re-skins everything.
+1. Tweak a preset — edit the OKLCH values inside .theme-cream (or .theme-white / .theme-ash) in globals.css. shadcn/ui components consume these tokens by name, so a single edit re-skins everything.

 Fonts